laberning/openrowingmonitor/docs/hardware_setup_WRX700.md

 gpio=17=pu,ip
 ```

-How to connect this to your rowing machine is specific to your device.
-You need some kind of mechanism to convert the rotation of the flywheel into impulses.
-The WRX700 has a reed sensor for this built-in so hooking it up is as simple as connecting the cables.
+The WRX700 has a reed sensor for this built-in so hooking the rower up to the Raspberry Pi up is as simple as connecting the cables.
 This sensor had one magnet on the wheel, which gives one impulse per rotation.
 I simply plugged a second magnet to the opposite side of the wheel to double the resolution for more precision.

 ![Connecting the reed sensor](img/raspberrypi_reedsensor_wiring.jpg)
 *Connecting the reed sensor*